JaWarrior12/dredarkLeaderboardLib/README.md

-# dredarkLeaderboardAPI
+# dredarkLeaderboardLib
-Dredark Leaderboard API for Python
+Dredark Leaderboard Library for Python!
+The library contains functions to fetch data from the Deep Space Airships (drednot.io) leaderboard pages.